qarmin/czkawka/instructions/Compilation.md

 ```

 ## Additional features
-For now, finding broken audio files is temporary disabled by default, because app crashes when audio libraries are not found on the computer.
+For now, finding broken audio files is temporarily disabled by default, because app crashes when audio libraries are not found on the computer.
 I'm waiting for ability to disable audio playback feature, so after that I will be able to re-enable by default this feature (https://github.com/RustAudio/rodio/issues/349)

 To enable checking for broken audio files, just add ` --all-features`